1. Are all hospice providers part of the same organization?

 5. Is hospice care affordable?

 Hospice care is a service covered by Medicare, Medi-Cal and most insurance companies.
-Hospice East Bay’s full array of services is available to all medically qualified patients, regardless of their insurance status or ability to pay.
+Hospice of the East Bay’s full array of services is available to all medically qualified patients, regardless of their insurance status or ability to pay.
 In 2011, we provided more than $90,000 to care for patients in our community.
 We were able to do this because of the generous contributions of our supporters, who believe in the need to maintain a thriving non-profit hospice presence in our community.

 6. Where can I receive hospice services?